802.1Q Trunking

 • A trunk link is a Layer 2 connection that carries traffic from multiple VLANs between switches.

-Without trunking, each VLAN would remain confined to the switch where it was created.
+Without trunking, each VLAN would be confined to the switch in which it was created.

 Why Trunking Is Needed